tj/nshell/Readme.md

   - `which` -- search __PATH__ for an executable
   - `exit` -- exit nshell
   - `history` -- view history

+### Variables

+  Currently the following magic vars are available:

+  - `$?` the exit status of the previous command
+  - `!!` the string value of the previous command

 ### ~/.profile.js